sdaume/ds4sd-2024-modules/workflows/slides/index.md

     want to track
 -   you may also want to share your resources with others, or even allow them to collaborate on an analysis
--   and eventually want to pubvlish your results online
+-   and eventually want to publish your results online
 -   here git & GitHub come into play

 ```{=html}